Nursing 'crisis': 208 nurses needed at Counties Manukau DHB

 But NZNO organiser Justine Sachs said more pay and better conditions were still needed to entice nurses to New Zealand amid international competition for nurses.

-Entry-level DHB nurses can expect to start on $47,000 per year, according to the Government's careers website.
+Entry-level DHB nurses can expect to start on $47,000 per year, according to the Government's careers website .

 On July 22 Middlemore diverted ambulances to Auckland Hospital after 16 nurses called in sick before an evening shift, just as demand surged in the emergency department.